NSQdev/WooCommerce-Subcategories-widget/README.md

 Plugin that allows you to list product subcategories from selected parent category.

+#### Update 1.3.0

+* Fixes and improvements.
+* More clear options labels (hopefully).
+* "level$" helper list classes for more control over output via CSS.
+* "wcscw-level$"" helper body classes for more control over output via CSS.
+* New feature "Always show categories of the same level".
+* Fixed bugs with categories thumbnails and parent category thumbnail.

 #### Update 1.2.4

 * "current" class added to current category ("li" element) for styling purposes.

 #### Update 1.2.3

-* Added new option to output subcategories of selected category with parent category in hierarchy (nested lists)
+* Added new option to output subcategories of selected category with parent category in hierarchy (nested lists).

 Example ("Parent" category is selected):